4Dads/FlareFTSOVerification/README.md

 ## What to Expect as a Peer Certifier

-* You must have been submitting signals consistently for one (1) calendar year to apply
+* You must have been submitting signals consistently for one (1) calendar year to apply and have good standing in the FTSO Community
 * Please accomodate your peers to the best that your schedule allows
 * First round of certifiers will be on an invite-basis only
 * Attend training session & agree to peer certifier attestation